wangeditor-team/wangEditor/manual/chapter3/hightlightCode.md

 The way that install `highlight.js` the same as introduction above.

-If you want to leran more about `highlight.js`, you can reference offical website.
+If you want to learn more about `highlight.js`, you can reference offical website.

 ## Insert Code Options
 ### 1.languageType